 There’s a great place to dine out in every corner of Pittsburgh.
 If you prefer to cook for yourself, there are markets and groceries galore.

-Originally settled by Scots-Irish and German immigrants, mainly, Pittsburgh in its industrial heyday attracted Slavs, Italians, Hungarians, and other Europeans as well as African Americans from the U.S. South.
+Pittsburgh was originally settled by Scots-Irish and German immigrants.
+In its industrial heyday Pittsburgh attracted Slavs, Italians, Hungarians, and other Europeans as well as African Americans from the U.S. South.

 More recently, Asians and Hispanics have joined the mix.
 And, thanks substantially to Pitt and UPMC, Pittsburgh continues to attract people from around the globe.